Bylaws of the American Academy of Audiology

 2.1.2 Student Members.
 Student members can be distinctly defined in one of two sub-categories: Graduate Student Members and Undergraduate/Post-Baccalaureate Students.
 A graduate student member is one who is enrolled in an audiology-related doctoral program at a regionally accredited institution of higher learning.
 An undergraduate/post-baccalaureate student member is one who is either enrolled in an undergraduate program or post-baccalaureate program at a regionally accredited institution of higher learning.
 Student members hold all rights and obligations of fellow membership, except they shall not vote or hold office.
 The defining difference between these two sub-categories of the student membership is that undergraduate/post-baccalaureate student members cannot vote or hold office for the Student Academy of Audiology (SAA) Board of Directors.
 Undergraduate/Post-Baccalaureate membership will terminate upon matriculation into a doctoral program in audiology, while graduate student membership terminates upon receipt of a doctoral degree in audiology, at which point the student becomes eligible to become a fellow of the Academy.
-Fellows enrolling in a residential doctoral-level program in audiology will receive student pricing for dues, registrations, products, and services, and other student benefits as determined by the Board of Directors.
 Student members will belong to the interdependent organization of the Student Academy of Audiology.
 See Section 7.4.

 2.1.3 Affiliate Members.
 An affiliate member is one who holds at least a master's degree from a regionally accredited institution of higher learning and has an active professional interest in hearing, hearing science, or audiology in accordance with current Academy policy.
 An affiliate member is not an audiologist or is not otherwise eligible for membership as a fellow.
 Affiliate members hold all rights and obligations of fellow membership, except they shall not vote or hold office.
 Affiliate members are prohibited from using affiliation with the Academy for the promotion of commercial products or services.